Curriculum: Bachelor of Science in Health Sciences - Pre-Occupational Therapy

 Credit: 3

 This course provides an overview of the structure and function of the biological systems that support human behavior.
-Topics covered include neuroanatomy, neuron and synapse design and function, development, motivation and reward, cognitive functioning, pharmacology, research methods, neuroplasticity, sensory physiology, brain damage, disorders, sensation and perception, psychological and neurological disorders, and various other brain functions in the central and peripheral nervous systems.
+Topics covered include development, motivation and reward, cognitive functioning, pharmacology, brain imaging, neuroplasticity, sensory physiology, sensation andperception, and various other brain functions.

 3